anyaschukin/OverRide/level05/README.md

 ### Build exploit

-Unfortunately, we see the stack is non-executable. <br />
+Unfortunately, we see the stack is non-executable.
 We can overflow the buffer, but we can't overwrite the EIP with an address (like ```system("/bin/sh")```) in the stack because it won't execute.
 ```
 level05@OverRide:~$ dmesg | grep "Execute Disable"
 [    0.000000] NX (Execute Disable) protection: active